kdmayer/NYC-Taxi-Trip-Analysis/README.md

 ![SVM_2](https://github.com/kdmayer/TaxiTripAnalysis/blob/master/PredictedVsObservedTripDuration_1.png)

-Fig. 7: Visualizing the relation between predicted and observed trip duration
+Fig. 7: Visualizing the relation between predicted and observed trip duration.

 Looking at the MAE and the correlation coefficient, we can conclude that our predictions for trip_duration are on average 375 seconds off.
 This corresponds to an estimation error of about 6 minutes.
 Althought we can see a clear linear relationship between predicted and observed trip durations in the plot above, the computed correlation coefficient reaches only 18.8% which is indeed a positive relationship, but a very weak one.